 BVES presents the results of local air pollutants that may directly impact those in and surrounding its service area.
 Because BVES plans for PPAs, firm and shaped energy contracts, and wholesale market purchases, system power emissions reflect the majority of GHG accountability for the utility.
-BVES addresses within the Action Plan of this IRP its strategy in securing affordable, reliable energy contracts contingent with future investigations into locally sited and utility owned DERs.
+Within the Action Plan of this IRP, BVES outlines its strategy for securing affordable, reliable energy contracts, which are informed by ongoing investigations into locally sited and utility-owned DERs.